CageCodes/Loot-Logger/README.md

-# CoX and ToB loot tracker
+# Log and track your Uniques with this loot Spreadsheet for Theatre of Blood, Chambers of Xeric, Zulrah and Nightmare...

 ![alt text](https://i.imgur.com/7knuZFu.png)